 If you’ve never had a website on WordPress or haven’t figured out how to set up a site on WordPress, you’re missing out on a lot of fun!
 First of all, having a blog for your own personal use or for your business can really be a lot of fun.
-And it’s more than just writing blog posts, WordPress is sort of a hybrid type of website that has social medial mixed into it.
-Your WordPress blog can be a place to interact with friends, show off photos, write about your personal experiences and a lot more.
+And it’s more than just writing blog posts, WordPress is sort of hybrid type of website that has social medial mixed into it.
+Your WordPress blog is a place to interact with friends, show off photos, write about your personal experiences and a lot more.
 If you’ve been missing out on the fun and want to get started with your own blog, here’s some help to show you how to set up a website on WordPress.

-The first thing you’ll want to do obviously is go to the WordPress website.
-You’ll see a screen like what is shown below:
+The first thing you’ll want to do is visit the WordPress website.
+You’ll see a screen below:

 The second thing you need to know regarding how to set up a website on WordPress is just as easy.
 Click on the “get started” button and decide on what username and password you want to use.
 While this is an easy step, don’t rush too fast.
 Remember: your username on WordPress will be part of the URL or website address on WordPress, and once you’ve chosen a username you can’t change it unless you want to start again from scratch.
 This could be a problem if six months after setting up your WordPress website you decide you don’t like your username-especially if during those six months you’ve added a lot of posts.
 So part of the process regarding how to set up a website on WordPress does require some advance planning or at least some brainstorming.
 Make sure your username meets some basic criteria: